 Early in my first Peace Corps assignment, I was an architect without a home.
 In 1968, after summer training in a Colorado migrant labor camp, I became one of 110 PCV assigned to Afghanistan Group XIV.
 When we arrived in Kabul, those of us who were assigned to work in the city had to find our own lodging.

 Briefly, I taught architecture at Kabul University, following a PC decision to discontinue the Architects program at the Ministry.
 A little more than a year into my Peace Corps service, student strikes erupted shutting down the University.
 This was a preamble to future Russian occupation in Afghanistan inciting many political factions tearing the country apart.
-The Peace Corps decided it was time to leave Afghanistan in 1979 and has not been home for Peace Corps volunteers since.
+The Peace Corps decided it was time to leave Afghanistan in 1979 and it has not been home for Peace Corps volunteers since.

 Before I left, I was fortunate to visit Herat's great Mosque, and Lashkargah's Qala-e-Bost historic fortress in Helmand Province.
 I visited Nuristan along the Pakistan-Afghan border, while on a Ministry of Education school search tour.
 In the Bamiyan Valley I visited the world’s largest Buddha statues, climbing onto one of the statue's heads to view the valley below.
 The Taliban destroyed these religious symbols in 2001—just one of thousands of tragedies afflicting the country to this very day.